|1.0||05/08/2018||Initial Converged SDN Transport publication|

-Segment Routing Path Computation Element, or SR-PCE, is a Cisco Path Computation Engine (PCE) and it is implemented as a feature included as part of Cisco IOS-XR operating system.
-The function is typically deployed on a Cisco IOS-XR cloud appliance XRv9000, as it involves control plane operations only.
+Segment Routing Path Computation Element, or SR-PCE, is a Cisco Path Computation Engine (PCE) and is implemented as a feature included as part of Cisco IOS-XR operating system.
+The function is typically deployed on a Cisco IOS-XR cloud appliance XRv-9000, as it involves control plane operations only.
 The SR-PCE gains network topology awareness from BGP-LS advertisements received from the underlying network.
-Such knowledge is leveraged by the embedded multi-domain computation engine to provide optimal path to Path Computation Element Clients (PCCs) using the Path Computation Element Protocol (PCEP) or BGP-SRTE.
+Such knowledge is leveraged by the embedded multi-domain computation engine to provide optimal path information to Path Computation Element Clients (PCCs) using the Path Computation Element Protocol (PCEP).

 The SR-PCE provides a path based on constraints such as:

 Shortest path (IGP metrics).